23 Aug Acute vs. Chronic Pain

 Acute pain is short-term and sometimes more severe than chronic pain.
 Consider the pain associated with an appendix that needs to be removed or the pain felt after surgery.
 Although intense, this pain won’t be forever and will gradually fade.
 However, that’s of little comfort when acute pain is at its worst.

 Many consider chronic pain “worse” because it needs to be managed for life.
 Even if the pain is mild, a lifetime of pain can be a tough reality to face.
 Others consider acute pain worse if the pain is unbearable.
 For instance, an intense muscle spasm caused by heavy lifting can be excruciating.
 Usually, the “worst” pain is decided by the person experiencing it at the moment, whether it’s chronic or acute.

 Treating both the cause (if possible) and the symptoms are important.
 It’s also critical to treat the pain wisely and minimize the use of dangerous or addictive substances.
-There are many natural ways to heal the body, such as amniotic stem cell therapy and PRP injections.
 Avoiding invasive surgeries via kyphoplasty for compressed fractures is another option.

 There’s no need to live with the natural degree of pain suffered by chronic or acute pain patients.
 Call Integrated Pain Consultants at 480-626-2552 and schedule a consultation to discuss pain management options.